Filing Your Return -> Disabilities -> Eligible Dependant / Equivalent to Spouse

 If your spouse has died during the year and you are not claiming a spousal tax credit, the equivalent to spouse credit can be claimed for a dependent relative if all the above conditions are met.
 For a dependent child who turns 18 during the year and is not mentally or physically impaired, to meet the conditions, the child would have to be 17 at the time of the death of the spouse.

-If the dependant is dependent on the individual by reason of mental or physical infirmity, the family caregiver amount (now Canada Caregiver Credit) will increase the eligible dependant amount by $2,150 for 2017 ($2,121 for 2016).
+If the dependant is dependent on the individual by reason of mental or physical infirmity, the family caregiver amount (now Canada Caregiver Credit) will increase the federal eligible dependant amount by $2,150 for 2017 ($2,121 for 2016).

 The Canadian Tax Calculator includes the ability to claim the equivalent to spouse tax credit for a dependent child or other eligible dependant.